What is Interstitial Cystitis?

 • Dietary Management: Identifying and avoiding foods that trigger symptoms

-• Regular Follow-up: Working closely with your healthcare team
+• Regular Follow-up: Working closely with your healthcare team to adjust treatments over time

 Our team at Advanced Urology specializes in comprehensive IC management, offering both traditional and innovative treatment approaches tailored to each patient's unique needs.
+With the right combination of therapies, most people with IC/BPS achieve meaningful improvement in their symptoms and quality of life.